rivaiamin/menu-care/docs/QUIZ_PSS10.md

   1. Apply reverse scoring to questions 4, 5, 7, 8 (score = 4 - answer).
   2. Sum all 10 scores (after reverse scoring).
   3. Map category (rendah/sedang/berat).
-  4. Save to Supabase with `created_at` timestamp.
+  4. Save to database with `created_at` timestamp (using user's timezone).
   5. Show assessment score result with recommendations.
-  6. Redirect based on category.
+  6. Redirect to Homepage (BERANDA) for all categories.

 ### **Components to generate**